want-food/leetcode/README.md

-this repository iis for leetcode.
+This repository is for leetcode.